Latenode

 Data, spreadsheets & databases

-Automatically sync new Notion items to Google Docs documents
+Automatically sync Notion items to new Google Docs documents

 Data, spreadsheets & databases